Thai art: Rattanakosin art

-Contemporary art
+Contemporary period

-Contemporary Thai art emerged in the 1990s, blending old and new Thai cultural features with a diverse color palette and patterns to create modern and appealing art.
-However, its roots can be traced back to Khrua In Khong, the first Thai artist to adopt the Western realist style in his paintings, which added more depth and realism to his works.
+Contemporary Thai art emerged in the 1990s, blending old and new Thai cultural features with a diverse color-palette and patterns to create modern and appealing art.
+However, its roots can be traced back to Khrua In Khong.
+In the 1850s and 1860s he became the first Thai artist to paint in the Western realist style, which gave his work greater depth.

-Silpa Bhirasri, an Italian sculptor who came to Thailand in 1923 and founded the School of Fine Arts, which later became Silpakorn University, played a pivotal role in introducing modern art concepts and techniques to Thai artists and students.
+Silpa Bhirasri, an Italian sculptor, came to Thailand in 1923 and founded the School of Fine Arts, later Silpakorn University.
+He introduced modern artistic concepts and techniques to Thai artists and students.
 He taught them perspective, anatomy, composition, and color theory, and established the National Art Exhibition in 1949, providing a platform to showcase and promote Thai art.
 Silpa Bhirasri's famous sculptures and paintings reflected his artistic vision and appreciation of Thai culture and history, making him widely regarded as the father of Thai contemporary art.

 Silpa Bhirasri's influence can be seen in the works of Fua Haripitak and Sawasdi Tantisuk, who were Thailand's avant-gardes in the 1950s and 1960s.
 These artists challenged the conventional norms and expectations of Thai art by creating abstract and expressive works that explored their personal feelings and experiences.
-They used bold colors, shapes, and textures to convey their emotions and ideas, incorporating elements of Thai culture and spirituality, such as Buddhist symbols, folk motifs, and astrological signs, into their works.
+They used bold colors, shapes, and textures to convey their emotions and ideas, incorporating elements of Thai culture and spirituality – such as Buddhist symbols, folk motifs, and astrological signs – into their works.
 Their trailblazing efforts paved the way for many more artists of later generations, such as Damrong Wong-Upraj, Manit Poo-Aree, Pichai Nirand, and Anant Panin, to experiment with new forms and styles of expression.

 In the mid-1990s, a group of artists created the Chiang Mai Social Installation, which brought art and performance out of the traditional gallery setting and into the streets of Chiang Mai.
-The biannual art exchange program Womanifesto, started in 1997, focuses on thai and international women artists and creating networks between urban and rural communities.
+The biannual art exchange program Womanifesto, started in 1997, focuses on Thai and international women artists and on creating networks between urban and rural communities.